Wade

 Who are WSP Scholars?

-We are providing full scholarships to Wade Scholars who are admitted to an engineering master’s degree program within the Top 30 US graduate schools of engineering based on the US News & World Report ranking and HBCUs with graduate engineering programs.
+We are providing scholarships to Wade Scholars who are admitted to an engineering master’s degree program within the Top 30 US graduate schools of engineering based on the US News & World Report ranking and HBCUs with graduate engineering programs.

 Who are we looking for?